nbroguiere/F2P2/Readme.md

 ### Quick-start
 Download the F2P2 library, and open one of the tutorials in Matlab to run the whole workflow on a test 3D model or image.
 The flow can then be adapted to use other template images, dimensions, or inputs to patterns.

-Minor modifications in the .lrp file generation function can be needed when using the library on a system that has not been tested before.
+Minor modifications to the .lrp file generation function may be needed when using the library on a microscopy system that has not been tested before.

 ### Copyright
 (C) 2019 Nicolas Broguiere.